No Collusion? Not So Fast! Here’s The New Evidence Of Trump Russia Collusion We Learned In This Week Alone

 The group of Russians was led by 42-year-old lawyer Natalia Veselnitskaya, who this week admitted that she is an “informant” for the Russian government.
 The admission came in an interview broadcast on Friday with NBC News foreign correspondent Richard Engel.
 The Russian lawyer had previously denied any links to the Kremlin, and actually testified to the Senate Intelligence Committee that she “operate(s) independently of any governmental bodies.”

-However, as The Inquisitr reported last October, Veselnitskaya had been revealed as a probable Russian agent last year, when emails showed that the memo she brought to the Trump Tower meeting, purportedly with “dirt” on Clinton, was nearly identical to a document she had shared with Russia’s top prosecutor Yuri Chaika — the Russian equivalent of the United States Attorney General — months before the Trump Tower meeting.
+However, as the Inquisitr reported last October, Veselnitskaya had been revealed as a probable Russian agent last year, when emails showed that the memo she brought to the Trump Tower meeting, purportedly with “dirt” on Clinton, was nearly identical to a document she had shared with Russia’s top prosecutor Yuri Chaika — the Russian equivalent of the United States attorney general — months before the Trump Tower meeting.

 In her interview with NBC News, Veselnitskaya also said that “since 2013, I have been actively communicating with the office of the Russian prosecutor general.”
 She had previously denied any relationship to Chaika.